-- Serve a copy of that Notice on the other parties, and file an acknowledgment or Affidavit of Service in the District Court.
+- Serve a copy of that Notice upon the other parties and file an acknowledgment or Affidavit of Service in the District Court.

 - Execute and file with District Court a bond with surety approval by the District Court (except in cases where the appellant is a City, County, Town or School District).
-Such bond must be in the amount of twice the judgment and conditioned that appellant will pay the judgment, including costs as may be ordered on appeal WITHIN 10 DAYS of the date of filing of the Notice of Appeal.
-The District Court Clerk will file the transcript and all process, exhibits, tapes of recordings, and other papers relating to the case, at the Superior Court who will assign a new number and notify the District Court.
-The District Court will advise the appellant of that number, and the appellant must then contact the Superior Court for further instructions.
+Such bond must be in the amount of twice the judgment and conditioned that appellant will pay the judgment, including costs which may be ordered on the appeal, within ten (10) days of the date of filing the Notice of Appeal.
+The District Court Clerk will file the transcript, exhibits, tapes of recordings, and other documents pertaining to the case, as the Superior Court who will then assign a new case number and notify the District Court.
+The District Court will advise the appellant of that number, and the appellant must then contact the Superior Court with further questions.

-The clerks and other court personnel ARE NOT PERMITTED to give you LEGAL ADVICE as to any aspect of your case.
-It is against the law do so.
-They will provide you with the Notice of Small Claims and certain other basic forms, and they will file these for you and set a date for your trial.
+The clerks and other court personnel ARE NOT PERMITTED BY LAW TO GIVE YOU LEGAL ADVICE as to any aspect of your case.
+They will provide you with the Notice of Small Claims and other basic forms and file them as received.

 THE CLERKS CANNOT COMPLETE THESE FORMS FOR YOU, and they cannot answer legal questions or give instructions as to the conduct of your case.
 While an attorney is not permitted to represent you at the trial of a Small Claims action, they may provide you with assistance in preparing your case and/or in collecting any judgment which may be obtained.
 Depending on your experience and the nature of your case, therefore, it may be advisable to seek the assistance of legal counsel.